Claim your freebie!

 What about making a money date with yourself at the weekend?
 Would you enjoy sitting with a lovely coffee, on a Sunday morning, reading the finance section of a newspaper or magazine?

-Finding some time to learn new financial skills will be a massive investment in your future, that will change the way you handle money today and for the rest of your life.
+Finding time to learn new financial skills will be a massive investment in your future, changing the way you handle money today and for the rest of your life.

 6 Put your skills into practice